 - Make sure that this is a non-XA data source. - The names of the multi-data sources are in the format of <MultiDS>-rac0, <MultiDS>-rac1, and so on. - Use Oracle's Driver (Thin) Version 9.0.1, 9.2.0, 10, 11. - Data sources do not require support for global transactions.
-Therefore, do not use any type of distributed transaction emulation/participation algorithm for the data source (do not choose the Supports Global Transactions option, or the Logging Last Resource, Emulate Two-Phase Commit, or One-Phase Commit suboptions), and specify a service name for your database. - Target these data sources to the bi_cluster. - Make sure the initial connection pool capacity of the data sources is set to 0 (zero).
-To do this, select Services, then JDBC, and then Datasources.
-In the Datasources screen, click the Datasource Name, then click the Connection Pool tab, and enter 0 (zero) in the Initial Capacity field.
+Therefore, do not use any type of distributed transaction emulation/participation algorithm for the data source (do not choose the Supports Global Transactions option, or the Logging Last Resource, Emulate Two-Phase Commit, or One-Phase Commit suboptions), and specify a service name for your database. - Target these data sources to the bi\cluster. - Make sure the initial connection pool capacity of the data sources is set to 0 (zero).
+To do this, select Services, and then Data Sources.
+In the Data Sources list, click the name of the data source, and then click the Connection Pool tab and enter 0 (zero) in the Initial Capacity field.